Dining in the Heart of Belfast City Centre

 In the times of Northern Ireland’s troubles, this hotel was a base from many of the worlds’ journalists and war correspondents.
 Kate Adie and Trevor Macdonald used Europa as their base to report on all the news of the region.
 Those days are long gone, but still the hotel holds a special place in the heart of many – particularly the long time staff here who have been in residence through thick and thin and add their own particular brand of style, service and humour to the hotel today.
 Europa is an international monika to suit a clientele of a very international flavour.

 Presidents, politicians and celebrities choose the place as a base regularly.
 Staff are predominantly Irish, bringing warm city humour and generous hospitality to proceedings.
 James McGinn has been General Manager here for years – he’s a full on professional who knows his job and this hotel inside out.
-Executive Chef Gerry Rosato, has been here the same length of time as James - the two of them started their careers here together.
 Your entrance to the Europa is made through the imposing curved stone entrance on Great Victoria Street, and into the Grand Foyer.
-You’re right next door to the Grand Opera House and very close to the Waterfront and Odyssey concert venues too, with Belfast’s commercial and business district in walking distance, and all those lovely city shops museums and galleries just waiting to be browsed.
+You’re right next door to the Grand Opera House and very close to the Waterfront and SSE Arena concert venues too, with Belfast’s commercial and business district in walking distance, and all those lovely city shops museums and galleries just waiting to be browsed.
 Some rooms have good views across the city.
-There are 272 bedrooms, including classic rooms, superior doubles and twins, executive doubles and family rooms, four junior suites and two presidential suites - the Clinton and the Titanic.
+There are 272 bedrooms including, 1 Presidential Suite, 5 Junior Suites and 92 Executive bedrooms.
 As with all Hastings Hotels, Europa, has made a serious commitment to using local suppliers for food.
 Fine Irish meats and fish, local breads, yogurts, and other locally sourced ingredients go across the board.

 At Europa, food style is in keeping with the city feel.
 If you fancy a bit of pizazz, try the elegant Piano Lounge on the first floor.
 This is Sex and The City brought to Belfast!
 During the day, the Piano Lounge serves a tea and coffee with a complimentary homemade tray bake.
 The modern daytime menu has casual bites.
 Europa’s grand Afternoon Tea is also served here.
 In the evenings, the cocktail list is long and the choice difficult!
 Full bar service also.
 More substantial dining takes place in The Causerie Restaurant.
 A very lively brasserie ambience spreads from the open fronted kitchen, with jazz on the airwaves, low lighting and a trendy contemporary look.
 Europa’s Lobby Bar, has its own entrance on the street.
 An Irish pub atmosphere and at weekends you may catch a jazz session in the afternoons or some live trad music at night.
 Food is good pub grub to enjoy with a pint.
 Banqueting suites can take large parties for conferences, dinner dances and weddings.
 Food choices are wide and varied and prepared with the same care and provenance as the restaurant menu.
 The Europa Hotel has it all and we’re sure you’ll think so too.